Deborah H. Karalunas: Judicial service

 In 2002, Karalunas was elected as a trial level New York Supreme Court justice in the 5th Judicial District, which includes Herkimer, Jefferson, Lewis, Oneida, Onondaga and Oswego Counties.
 Karalunas sits in Syracuse, Onandaga County, New York.
 In 2007, she was appointed as the presiding justice in the New York Commercial Division of Onondaga County, a specialized business court.
 She was reelected to a second 14-year term in 2016.

 On July 10, 2023, while still serving as a business court judge in the Commercial Division, she was appointed Administrative Judge of the 5th Judicial District by New York's Chief Administrative Judge Joseph A. Zayas, succeeding Judge James P. Murphy.
 Karalunas was the first woman ever appointed to this position.
 At the time of her original election to the 5th Judicial District in 2002, she was only the third woman to hold that position.

 Judicial law clerk

 In 1982–1983, Karalunas was a judicial law clerk for Judge Howard G. Munson of the United States District Court for the Northern District of New York.

 Private Legal Practice

 Karalunas was in private legal practice in Syracuse from 1983 to 2002, at the law firm of Bond, Schoeneck & King, where she became a law partner in that firm.

 Education

 Karalunas received a Bachelor of Arts degree from Cornell University in 1978, and her Juris Doctor degree, cum laude, from Syracuse University College of Law in 1982.

 Author and educator

 She has served as an adjunct professor at the Syracuse University School of Law, where she teaches New York Civil Practice.
 She is on the faculty of the New York State Bar Association's Young Lawyers Trial Academy.

 She has been a chapter author in the legal treatise, Commercial Litigation in New York State Courts.

-Awards
+Honors and awards

+Among other honors and awards, Karalunas has received the following;